Sam Wang (neuroscientist): Career

 After receiving his PhD, Wang worked at Duke University with George James Augustine as a postdoctoral fellow, for the Senate Committee on Labor and Human Resources, and as a postdoctoral member of technical staff with David Tank and Winfried Denk at Bell Labs in Murray Hill, New Jersey.
 There, he used pulsed lasers and two-photon microscopy to study brain signaling.

 In 2006, Wang became an Associate Professor of Molecular Biology and Neuroscience at Princeton University; in 2015, he was promoted to Professor of Neuroscience.
 His current research program addresses learning and plasticity in the brain, with a focus on the cerebellum, a major brain structure that processes sensory information and guides movement and cognitive/emotional processing.
 He has a major interest in autism, a disorder often correlated with disruption of the cerebellum's structure.

 Wang has published over one hundred articles on the brain in leading scientific journals and has received numerous awards.
 He gives public lectures on a regular basis and has been featured in The New York Times, The Wall Street Journal, NPR, and the Fox News Channel.

 Wang has been widely honored for his scholarship and his advances in neuroscience.
 He has received the Alfred P. Sloan Fellowship, the Rita Allen Foundation Young Scholars Fellowship, a Distinguished Young Investigator Award from the W. M. Keck Foundation, and a CAREER award from the National Science Foundation.
 He was also selected by the American Association for the Advancement of Science as a Congressional Science and Engineering Fellow.
 In 2015, New Jersey Governor Chris Christie appointed him to the Governor's Council for Medical Research and the Treatment of Autism.

 Wang is also a faculty associate with Princeton's Program in Law and Public Affairs.
 In 2017, he founded the Princeton Gerrymandering Project, a website that allows users to check for gerrymandering in the districts of their choice using three statistical tests: Student's t-test, the Median test, and the Monte Carlo method.
 He also co-authored an amicus brief for Gill v.
 Whitford with Heather K. Gerken, Jonathan N. Katz, Gary King, and Larry Sabato in favor of partisan symmetry tests for gerrymandering.

+In early 2026, Wang announced he was running as a Democrat in New Jersey's 12th congressional district after the incumbent, Bonnie Watson Coleman, announced she would not seek reelection.
+Wang is one of thirteen candidates running in the primary, and has received endorsements from Harvard Law School Professor Lawrence Lessig and businessman Andrew Yang.